Bench under Black Bear Chair - a great place to sit and enjoy the view!

-- There is a 1400' elevation gain from the base of Eaglecrest to the top of the mountain
+- There is a 1400' elevation gain from the base of Eaglecrest to the top of the Ptarmigan Chair

 - Water is not available along the route or at the top of Eaglecrest, however there is a composting toliet at the top of Ptarmigan for public use

 - Construction vehicles, snow cats, & other machinery may be encountered at any time